ollegreen/Retail_Sales_Demand_Predictions/Report/capstone_report.md

 * **Lasso** (Linear model) - Same as above, a linear model we will apply to test our hyptohesis of this dataset not having purely a linear linear problem to deal with.

   ### Benchmark

-In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
-The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
-Questions to ask yourself when writing this section:

-  - _Has some result or value been provided that acts as a benchmark for measuring performance?_
-  - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

-  **Olle**

 **How will we choose the optimal model before the final benchmark?**